joshbuchea/HEAD/README.md

 # HEAD

-**Summary:** A collection of current &amp; deprecated HTML head elements for your reference in order to decide what your head needs.
+A list of everything that could go in the `<head>` of your document

 **Table of Contents:**
 - [Recommended Minimum](#recommended-minimum)